 23 missing after migrant boat sinks off Florida during Hurricane Ian, U.S. official says

-A boat carrying migrants sank and left 23 people missing as Hurricane Ian lashed the Florida coast, U.S. Border Patrol said Wednesday.
+A boat carrying migrants sank and left 23 people missing just hours before Hurricane Ian made landfall in Florida, U.S. Border Patrol said Wednesday.
 Four people on the boat were able to swim to shore, officials said.

 "U.S. Border Patrol agents... responded to a migrant landing in Stock Island, Florida," Miami Chief Patrol Agent Walter Slosar said on Twitter.
 "Four Cuban migrants swam to shore after their vessel sank due to inclement weather."